Bethpage Black Course: U.S. Opens

-The 2009 U.S. Open was fraught by continuous rain that resulted in multiple suspensions of play.
+The 2009 U.S. Open was affected by continuous rain that resulted in multiple suspensions of play.
 It was won by Lucas Glover.
-2002 winner Tiger Woods was never a legitimate factor, and left the park within ten minutes of sinking his final putt.
+2002 winner Tiger Woods was never a realistic contender, and left the park within ten minutes of sinking his final putt.
 After completing his round Phil Mickelson declared that he would be taking significant time off to tend to his ailing wife, Amy, who had been recently diagnosed with breast cancer.

 As in 2002, media coverage of the relationship between the New York gallery and Mickelson was one of the tournament's major headlines.
-The most memorable moment occurred following his tee shot on the short par-3 17th hole, where he was met by thunderous chants of "Let's Go!" as he approached the green.
+Following his tee shot on the short par-3 17th hole, he was met by thunderous chants of "Let's Go!" as he approached the green.
 Though his birdie putt came up short, he later commended the New York golf fans and suggested a Ryder Cup played at Bethpage Black would give U.S. players "a big advantage."

 The USGA teamed up with World Golf Tour and co-hosted a 2009 Virtual US Open tournament to give fans a better experience of playing the difficult Black course.
 The winner earned a trip for two to the 2010 event in Pebble Beach.
 The Virtual U.S. Open attracted hundreds of thousands of players from more than 180 countries.